 How SEO Tools Track Rankings vs How Google Search Console Does It

 Most SEO tools run desktop applications or web-based SaaS that provides more coverage for metrics and includes multipurpose features (search volume, estimated traffic, keyword difficulty to rank, average cost per click etc).

 Most of these tools use their own algorithms and web crawlers to track rankings of websites based on the conditions of:

 - Domain: Some tools allow you to explore and get information across the entire site or specific URLs, with side-by-side comparisons of your website and the competitor’s website.

 - Location/Country: Visualize localized ranking updates and metrics with location-based data.

 - SERP Features: This can be the featured image, the answer box, “people also ask” section, knowledge graph, and Google Snack Pack.

 - Query: This provides tracked keywords for a specific website, allowing you to spot new queries and supplement your keyword research efforts.

 Tools such as Ahrefs, Moz and SEMRush are by far the most popular web applications on the market to deliver rank tracking.
 But what they don’t provide you with is a precise level of data to the degree of Google Search Console.
-That’s not to say that they’re not useful in your arsenal of SEO tools, but they display the right metrics for you to consider for keyword research.
+That’s not to say that they’re not useful in your arsenal of SEO software platforms and tools, but they display the right metrics for you to consider for keyword research.

 What these SEO tools provide is a deeper understanding of your website’s Search Engine Optimization performance, opportunities and challenges.
 More importantly, you can identify how your competitor’s websites are faring against yours across as many of the 200 rank factors as possible.